Table of Contents

 What is a section 321 Shipment Type?

 A Section 321 Shipment Type is a low-value shipment to the United States that includes items worth less than $800.
-The section allows the shipment to bypass tariff and duties if it meets the de minimis value.
+The section allows the shipment to bypass tariffs and duties if it meets the de minimis value.

 How does Section 321 affect shipments to/from China?